Skip to content

 4. Run BuildAllBindings.bat

-8. (Hack) remove extern in dcimgui_impl_win32.h such that it looks like this:
+8. (Hack) remove extern for cImGui_ImplWin32_WndProcHandler in dcimgui_impl_win32.h such that it looks like this:

 CIMGUI_IMPL_API LRESULT cImGui_ImplWin32_WndProcHandler(HWND hWnd, UINT msg, WPARAM wParam, LPARAM lParam);